tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Criterion
 - Preferred Label: Criterion
-- Definition: Rule against which data are evaluated for conformance to quality Criteria.
+- Definition: Rule against which data are evaluated for conformance to quality bdqffdq:Criteria.
 - SubClass Of: FundamentalConcept; NeedConcept
-- Comments: General statement, for example: In a controlled vocabulary.
-Composed with both Validations and Issues.
+- Comments: General statement, for example, 'In a controlled vocabulary.'
+Composed with both bdqffdq:Validations and bdqffdq:Issues.

 ********************